Single Family Offices Best Practices Checklist

 - Section 3: Organizational Considerations

 Each section contains a detailed checklist of items for review/consideration inline with industry best practices.
 In addition to the annual review checklist you will find helpful resources for pursuing more detailed information on each topic.
-Additional Resources include videos, podcasts, white papers, research and in-depth Q&As, all available to FOA members via our website.
+Additional Resources include videos, podcasts, white papers, research and in-depth Q&As, all available to Family Office Association members via our website.

 Section 1: Understanding the Family